sentenial/developer-docs/pages/prodNuapay/np_validateaccount.md

 ---
 title: Account Validation
 keywords: Validate IBAN BBAN
-summary: "The Validate Account service allows you to pass either domestic account details (BBAN) to retrieve an IBAN or to pass an IBAN and retrieve the domestic account details. "
+summary: "The Validate Account service allows you to pass either domestic account details (to validate and retrieve an IBAN) or to pass an IBAN (to validate and retrieve the domestic account details). "
 sidebar: np_sidebar
 permalink: np_validateaccount.html
 folder: prodNuapay